Many people believe that loan sharks are a thing of the past, but the truth is that they’re still out there, and they prey on unsuspecting borrowers.

 - Seek the Police help when dealing with loan sharks

-- Licensed lenders can offer you up to 6 times your monthly salary with no collateral and high credit score required
+- Licensed lenders can offer you up to 6 times your monthly salary with no collateral and a high credit score required

 - Only borrow what you can afford to avoid getting into deeper debt